maverickactuary/1actuary/content/2marketplayers/index.md

 Companies in segments 1-3 distribute (at least) via the IFA market.
 The focus in segments 4-5 moves beyond IFA distribution, although some segment 4 insurers also use the IFA channel.

-Differences between insurers &ndash; particularly notable going from segment 2 to segment 3 &ndash; include size (e.g. premium income), resources (number of staff dedicated to protection), operational and technical expertise, degree of underwriting automation, product range and use of reinsurance.
+Differences between insurers as we move from segment 2 to segment 3 include:

-Moving from segment 2 to segment 3, differences between insurers become notable and include:

 + size (premium income)
 + product range